jferrettiboke/universal-react-boilerplate/README.md

 Execute `npm run build` to compile client and server at the same time.

-Use `npm run clean` first if you have already created the *dist* folder and then execute `npm run build` to make sure it is a new complete compilation.
+Use `npm run clean` first if you have already created the *dist* folder and then execute `npm run build` to make sure it is a new full compilation.

 #### Start the app